Quantum Kirwan morphism and Gromov-Witten invariants of quotients III: Localized graph potentials

 \subsection{Localized adiabatic limit theorem}

 We prove the refinement \cite[Theorem 1.6]{qk1} of the adiabatic limit Theorem \cite[Theorem 1.5]{qk1} by comparing the fixed point contributions to the graph potentials.
-We will define a $\C^\times$-equivariant extension of the quantum Kirwan map
+Recall the stack $\ovl{\M}_{n,1}^G(\P,X)$ of curves with scaling from \eqref{scaledinv}.
+We claim the invariants of \eqref{scaledinv} also have $\C^\times$-equivariant extensions: